elbruno/Ollama-CSharp-Playground/README.md

     dotnet run
     ```

+1. The project `Sample02`, defines a custom system message:

+    ```csharp
+    var history = new ChatHistory();
+    history.AddSystemMessage("You are a useful chatbot.
+If you don't know an answer, say 'I don't know!'.
+Always reply in a funny ways.
+Use emojis if possible.");

+    ```

-1. The sample project ask for a user input and replies using the local mode.
+1. So when the user ask a question, like `What is the capital of Italy?`, the chat replies using the local mode.

-    The running demo is similar to this one:
+    The output is similar to this one:

     ![Chat running demo](./imgs/20SampleConsole.png)